Skip to content

 Workflows

-Automate issue movement between workspaces for team handoffs and cross-functional coordination
+Automate issue movement between workspaces for team handoffs and cross-functional coordination.

-When You Need Workflows
+When you need Workflows

 You don't need Workflows if your entire team works in a single workspace.
 Within-workspace automation is handled by Smart Pipelines, which manage metadata and WIP limits for a single team's board.